 Bowel cancer runs in our family

-Because so many people in my family have died of bowel cancer I thought I would just have a few weeks to live after it was diagnosed.
+Because so many people in my family have died of bowel cancer, I thought I would just have a few weeks to live after it was diagnosed.
 It didn’t dawn on me that I could survive.
 I was extremely lucky to have such professional doctors in charge of my treatment.

 When I was out of the hospital and back home, I felt I had to do something.
-I couldn’t just wait thinking that I had no influence and would just see if things improved or not.
+I couldn’t just wait around thinking that I had no influence and seeing if things improved or not.
 I went to the library and checked out every book on bowel cancer to learn and read about my condition.
 There I read about a clinic that can test whether your cancer is hereditary.
 I then also had this test done.
 They also put together my family tree and diagnosed HNPCC (hereditary nonpolyposis ).

 I now regularly have a colonoscopy once a year.
 The colonoscopy isn’t painful at all – it isn’t a big deal.
 There’s no reason to be scared of having it done.